-Students who earn less than a 2.0 in their first semester at FSU or who must repeat a required college-preparatory course will be mandated to enroll in SLS1122, Strategies for Academic Success.
+Students who earn less than a 2.0 in their first semester at FSU or who must repeat a required collegepreparatory course will be mandated to enroll in SLS1122, Strategies for Academic Success.
 This is a one-hour graded course designed to help students develop the needed study skills to return to good academic standing.
-Students will be administratively enrolled in the course during the following semester and are responsible for all tuition, fees, and textbook/supplies.
+Students will be administratively enrolled in the course during the following semester and are responsible for all tuition, fees, and textbook/supplies http://ace.fsu.edu